mynl/aggregate/docs/2_user_guides/2_x_re_pricing.rst

     a05 = build('agg Re:05 '
                 'dfreq [1:6] dsev [1:6] '
-                'occurrence net of 0.5 so 2 x 2 and 2 x 4 '
+                'occurrence net of 0.5 so 2 xs 2 and 2 xs 4 '
-                'aggregate net of 1 po 4 x 10 '
+                'aggregate net of 1 po 4 xs 10 '
                 , bs=1/512, log2=16)
     @savefig DD_nn2.png
     a05.plot()